Genetic Engineering

 As with all therapies introducing or modifying genetic material within patient cells, safety should be of the utmost importance.
 Risks stemming from off-target interactions, uncontrolled recombination events, or immunogenicity must be considered and minimized.

-Preventing risk will not only require a strong understanding of the function and activity of gene editing machinery but also the delivery vehicle.
+Preventing risk will not only require a strong understanding of gene function and activity of gene editing machinery but also the delivery vehicle.
 A high level of expertise in viral vector development will be needed to carefully design vectors to prevent off-target delivery and immunogenic reactions.
 Manufacturing processes must be optimized to enhance purity: minimizing the presence of residuals, empty capsids, or contaminants.
 Extensive analytical expertise will also be critical for purity and safety assessment while demonstrating the absence of potential risks to patient health.

 Considering scale